 My Accident Was Not Reported In The Accident Book, Can I Claim?

 By Jo Anderson.
-Last Updated 15th December 2023.
+Last Updated 5th November 2024.
 The accident book is a legal requirement for workplaces with ten or more employees.
 Employers by law have to report and record certain work-related injuries and incidents according to Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) requirements.
-If your injury or accident was not a reportable incident it is still important to have this recorded in the accident log book.
-That said, if no log has been made for the accident in which you were injured this does not mean you cannot pursue an accident at work claim.
+Fortunately, you can still make a claim even if your accident was not reported or recorded in the accident book.

 In this guide, we are going to look at when an accident book is required in the workplace, and how recording your accident in a log book could help if you choose to make a personal injury claim.